Divyesh-Johri/soma/README.md

 ### YAML Files
 - Go to ```` work/data/V48_02_SOMA/marker_dataset/settings.yaml ```` and ```` work/training_experiments/V48_02_SOMA/OC_05_G_03_real_000_synt_100 ```` and change any paths to fit the local environment.
     - Examples of both of these files with edits can be found in [example_yamls](example_yamls/).
-- NOTE: Check out the YAML files in `````` soma/support_data/conf/ `````` ([this directory](support_data/conf/)) to learn more about the configurable settings.
-You can change every value of run configurations inside the python files, so you do not need to change the YAML files, unless you want to change the default values for future cases.
+- NOTE: Check out the YAML files in `````` soma/support_data/conf/ `````` ([this directory](support_data/conf/)) to learn more about the configurable settings for SOMA.
+You can change every value of run configurations inside the python files, so you do not need to change these YAML files directly, unless you want to change the default values for future cases.
     - Addresses like ```` dirs.support_base_dir ```` point to a configuration key in the run YAML file; i.e. [soma_run_conf.yaml](support_data/conf/soma_run_conf.yaml).

 ### Rendering